Mysterious island in Lake Bolsena opens to visitors in 2023.

-Bisentina, a tiny privately-owned island in the heart of Lake Bolsena in central Italy, will open for guided tours on Saturdays from 2 July to 8 October.
+Bisentina, a tiny privately-owned island in the heart of Lake Bolsena in central Italy, reopens to visitors this summer, with guided tours on select dates until November.

 Over the centuries the island has acted as the refuge of popes, nobility and religious orders.